usgs/shakemap/doc_source/manual4_0/tg_formats.rst

       treated as SA(0.01) and the above rules will be applied.
     - If the output IMT is PGV and PGV is not found in the file, it will be treated as SA(1.0) and the above rules will be applied.
-    - Other output IMTs, if not found, will be given amplification factors of zero.
+    - After the application of the above rules, if and IMT is not found, it will be given amplification factors of zero.

-Thus, if the output IMT is PGV, and PGV is not in the file, the system will search for SA(1.0) using the rules above.
+Thus, if the output IMT is PGV, and PGV is not in the file, ShakeMap will search for SA(1.0) using the rules above.
 If no SA grids are provided, the resulting amplification grid will be all zeros.